 So why not buy a Migrateful cookery class voucher for your friends and family!

 £35 per voucher – enabling the giftee to book onto one of our open classes (running most weeks in 2018) with the chef of their choice.
 We are now offering 13 cuisines: Afghan, Iranian, Lebanese, Egyptian, Tunisian, Albanian, Eritrean, Ethiopian, Nigerian, Pakistani, Bengali, Cuban and Ecuadorian – that’s more cuisines than months of the year!
 Or for £280 you can buy someone a private class with all equipment, ingredients, chef and helpers coming to the giftee’s house to lead a cookery class for the giftee and up to seven of their friends.

 The aim of Kids Club Kampala is to bring hope and love to vulnerable children and to transform poor communities in the urban slums in and surrounding Kampala, Uganda.
-Founded in 2009, Kids Club Kampala was set up to overcome the lack of hope and self-esteem of children living in situations of extreme poverty, and works to bring about sustainable changes through various development projects and supporting basic needs.
+Kids Club Kampala was set up to overcome the lack of hope and self-esteem of children living in situations of extreme poverty, and works to bring about sustainable changes through various development projects and supporting basic needs.

 They currently reach over 4000 children and their families every week, working with people who come from extremely poor households.
 The conditions in Kampala’s slums are shocking.
 People face problems of overcrowding, poor sanitation, insufficient shelter and food insecurity on a daily basis.
 Many families survive on just one meal per day and cannot afford to send their children to school.
 In addition to this many children have been orphaned, neglected or simply abandoned as a result of poverty or sickness.